In more detail

 Sources of funding

 The core of our funding comes from Quakers in the North of Britain.
 Most of this is contributed by Area Meetings, although some Area Meetings have devolved the responsibility for financial contributions to NFPB to their Local Meetings.
 Friends also provide funds through collections and through individual donations.
-A smaller amount of funding comes from grant-making charitable trusts that donate on an annual basis, and a smaller amount still comes from sales of our publications and from fees for events. (see also)
+A smaller amount of funding comes from sales of our publications and from fees for events. (see also)

-We have sometimes secured additional funding from charitable Trusts for specific areas of project work.
+We have sometimes secured additional funding from charitable Trusts, both for our work in general and for specific areas of project work.
 This has given us scope for developing our resources and activities that would not otherwise be practicable.
-Over the past five years we have also received generous legacies from a small number of Friends.
+We occasionally receive generous legacies deceased supporters Friends.
 We regularly review our reserves and how best to use these to take our work forward.

 Budgeting and planning